DomJWise/ooRexxDebugger/README.md

 Multiple debug runs in the same rexxdebugger session
 ----------------------------------------------------

-If you have run a debug session using rexxdebugger to completion, the Open button will become avaialable and you can launch a new debug session.
+If you have run a debug session using rexxdebugger to completion, the Open button will become available and you can launch a new debug session.
 However, you will be running with the same Rexx interpreter instance as previously so you should ensure that any files or other resources have been released by the code in your previous debug session or you may see unexpected behaviour in the new debug session.

 Closing the rexxdebugger window and launching a new one for the next debug session will ensure that you are using a new Rexx interpreter each time and will avoid this issue.